ticgal/gappessentials/README.md

 * List GLPI plugins
 * Upload size limit

+**Note: Since GLPI 9.5, Gapp Essentials will only support installation using the new Plugin Marketplace**

 ## Contributing

 * Open a ticket for each bug/feature so it can be discussed